-To disengage AutoStick® mode, press and hold the (+) shift paddle until "D" or "S" is once again displayed in the instrument cluster.
-You can shift in or out of the AutoStick® mode at any time without taking your foot off the accelerator pedal.
+To disengage AutoStick[®] mode, return the shift lever to automatically to the rear wheels.
+The greater the front the DRIVE position.
+You can shift in or out of the AutoStick® position at any time without taking your foot off the accelerator pedal.